Quality of life: Other measures

 Gross national happiness and other subjective measures of happiness are being used by the governments of Bhutan and the United Kingdom.
 The World Happiness report, issued by Columbia University is a meta-analysis of happiness globally and provides an overview of countries and grassroots activists using GNH.
 The OECD issued a guide for the use of subjective well-being metrics in 2013.
 In the U.S., cities and communities are using a GNH metric at a grassroots level.

 The Social Progress Index measures the extent to which countries provide for the social and environmental needs of their citizens.
 Fifty-two indicators in the areas of basic human needs, foundations of wellbeing, and opportunity show the relative performance of nations.
 The index uses outcome measures when there is sufficient data available or the closest possible proxies.

 Day-Reconstruction Method was another way of measuring happiness, in which researchers asked their subjects to recall various things they did on the previous day and describe their mood during each activity.
 Being simple and approachable, this method required memory and the experiments have confirmed that the answers that people give are similar to those who repeatedly recalled each subject.
 The method eventually declined as it called for more effort and thoughtful responses, which often included interpretations and outcomes that do not occur to people who are asked to record every action in their daily lives.

+The Digital Quality of Life Index - a yearly study on digital well-being across 121 countries created by Surfshark.
+It indexes each country according to five pillars that impact a population's digital quality of life: internet affordability, internet quality, electronic infrastructure, electronic security, and electronic government.